Cabrach: Geography

 The Cabrach, located in rural Moray, is a sparsely populated area 10 mi wide by 8 mi long consisting of mountainous terrain.
 It lies on the northernmost fringe of the Cairngorms National Park at the intersection of the countryside roads that connect Speyside to the north, Aberdeen to the east and, Donside to the south.
 The town of Huntly is 16 mi away.
 Elgin, the main town in the region, is 30 mi to the north.

 The Cabrach has been designated an Area of Outstanding Natural Beauty.

+Highland Games

+The Cabrach Picnic and Games in Moray were fixtures on the Highland Games calendar from 1877–1935.
+After an 87-year pause, the Calbrach Trust resumed the games.
+The winner receives the Rose Bowl trophy, which was recovered from the family of the games' last winner Charles Taylor.